AlecGMcNamara/ESP32-Micropython-DFPlayer/README.md

 # DFPlayer
 ESP32 Micropython DFPlayer
-Original Library from another GITHUB repository, will add credit when I find it agai - thanks
+Original Library from another GITHUB repository, will add credit when I find it again - thanks

 Just download 2 files main.py and dfplayer.py and send them to the ESP32 with Thonny